craked5/opskins_bot/README.md

 The following stuff in the config file needs to be configured:

 - email_username: email used to send messages with items found.
 (ONLY SUPPORTS GMAIL!!!!!!!!!!!!!!)
-- email_password: aboves email password
+- email_password: above email password
 - send_to_email: the email that you want to send the messages to, can be the same as the above
 - opskins_api_key: your api key for the website Opskins.com (go to account settings to get it!)
 - redis_server: the ip of the redis server you are using to store the prices (MANDATORY!)
 - bitskins_api_key: your api key for Bitskins.
 Only useful if you want to get the prices there.
 - bitskins_secret: your bitskins secret. see above.
+- send_email: true or false if you want to send an email after it buys something!
+(ONLY GMAIL!!!!!!!!!!!!!!!!!!)

 Now that you configured the bot, run the items_history.py script to get a list of all the suggested sell prices that will be used in the bot!
 (IT MAY TAKE A WHILE!!)